 in origin.
 It comes from the Latin word "pellis," meaning "skin" or "hide," and would have originally been born by someone who tanned or sold hides and pelts for a living.

 The surname Piltz was first found in Holland, where the name became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name was first recorded in North Holland, a province of the

 .
 The principal cities are Amsterdam, Haarlem and Hilversum.
 Many of the old Counts of Holland held a

 in this region, including one of the nations oldest families, in Brederode Castle near Haarlem.

-This web page shows only a small excerpt of our Piltz research.Another 266 words (19 lines of text) covering the years 1766 and 1792 are included under the topic Early Piltz History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Piltz research.Another 79 words (6 lines of text) covering the years 1766 and 1792 are included under the topic Early Piltz History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Pelten, Peltzer, Peltre, Pelzer, Pellt, Pelter, Peltern, Pelteren and many more.